mvlwarekekw/osint-writeups/hackosint-2025/7_identite.md

 <br>

 Checking the tripadvisor reviews of the restaurant, we can see a review from a user named `Henry B` with the username `78478HBethune`.
-He posted the date of visit "12 May 2024" which corresponds with the chats.
+He posted the date of his visit "12 May 2024" which corresponds with the chats.

 Flag: `Henry Bethune`